Sitecore/Reference-Storefront/README.md

 Branch: release/10.3.158/master

 Storefront version: Sitecore Reference Storefront for Sitecore Commerce (only)

 This branch hosts the Sitecore Reference storefront source code pertaining to the Sitecore Commerce 8.2.1 Update-3 release.

 The corresponding Storefront binary packages are downloaded with the Sitecore Commerce 8.2.1 Update-3 release package at https://dev.sitecore.net/Downloads/Sitecore_Commerce/821/Sitecore_Commerce_821_Update3.aspx

-For information about how to deploy the solution, read the [documentation] (https://github.com/Sitecore/Reference-Storefront/wiki/documentation) on the [Wiki] (https://github.com/Sitecore/Reference-Storefront/wiki)

-For information about how to start contributing to the project, read the [FAQ] (https://github.com/Sitecore/Reference-Storefront/wiki/Contributor-License-Agreement-FAQ) on the [Wiki] (https://github.com/Sitecore/Reference-Storefront/wiki)

 Copyright 2015 - 2018 Sitecore Corporation A/S